 Our “student-centric" philosophy offers you several advantages:

-WCU students have a broad set of options for clinical placement.
+WCU's Bachelor of Nursing students have a broad set of options for clinical placement.

 West Coast University offers a variety of ways for BSN students to make a difference in the community, while they learn.
 From community health events like Care Harbor LA and on-site assistance at Centennial High School’s Clinic, to providing aid to patients at home and abroad—you’ll have the opportunity to make a difference from day one.

 West Coast University supports its BSN California & Texas students beyond the last day of class.
 We are committed to helping our graduates throughout their nursing careers.

 Through our Career Service Department, we provide ongoing assistance with professional and career development through workshops and guidance for our students and graduates.
 We partner with industry professionals and enhance the prospects for securing employment and obtaining professional success.

 Individuals who have held Military Health Care Training may be eligible to receive credit for previous education training.

 Learn more about Challenge Credit